GAVEN TRINIDAD

 Some of the topics of I've organized and/or moderated...

-Below are the organizations I've collaborated with around productions at New York Theatre Workshop from early 2020 to present.
+Below are the organizations I've collaborated with around productions at New York Theatre Workshop from early 2020 to 2025.
 This does not include partners made during the time of the shutdown and the production of Zoom theatre.

 January – March 2020